- An identity management system to replace card system

 UGA selected a mix of 3 Suprema readers: BioLite Net (slim fingerprint), BioStation T2 (fingerprint terminal) and FaceStation (facial recognition) to be installed on the football, swimming and volleyball locker rooms and other areas of each athletic facility.
 A number of the FaceStation devices were also installed on dining carts, operating wirelessly to record the meal plans.

-“The ability to enter a user number and code helps us to allow access to new students or temporary contractors who have not been scanned yet,” said Mark Delafchell, Director of Building Services at UGA.
+“The ability to enter a user number and code helps us to allow access to new students or temporary contractors who have not been scanned yet,” said Mark Delafchell, Director of Building Services at University of Georgia.

 The outcome has been instrumental for UGA and has been able to address all their needs.
 Overall, they are very happy with the outcome and it has made the biggest impact to three key parties in particular: